Gimme the Dirt…On Cheese Camp

 The next day, and the days after that, went by in a blur.
 Mornings were jammed with touring, and we had freedom to roam outside.
 I didn’t take photos of anything indoors because we were required to sign a non-disclosure agreement that protects the intellectual property of Jasper Hill.
 The generosity of access was tempered by the reality that trade secrets are real, and the owners, Mateo and Andy Kehler guard those secrets well.
 Our afternoons were spent in the classroom; for me, some was a review of information I’d already absorbed from my training at Penn State, which I’ve put into practice making cheese on our farm.
 The best part of the classroom time for me was a sensory training that super-focused our taste, smell and sight on all the profiles in dairy from Himalayan yaks to local Vermont goats.

 I’m trying not to breeze over the camp itself, or the obscene amounts of cheese I consumed while there; surely I could write about those details for many pages.
 But the takeaway, after processing my time in Vermont, is about something more important.
 Cheese people are eclectic, diverse, highly intelligent, and creative.
 We were all travelers of the same kind, even though we were as dissimilar from each other as could be.
 We were a group of makers, mongers, farmers and educators: men, women, older, younger…it didn’t matter who we were or where we came from.
 We were united in the universal appeal of cheese, drawn to this most special place to bask in its secrets for just a little while.
 The biggest secret, it turns out, is its people.
 Jasper Hill is a technological masterpiece.
 Hydraulic cheese presses are the landing place for curds carried through a special handling system once they exit European copper vats.
 Cheese recipes appear on digital screens atop equipment that’s frankly intimidating.
-Brine vats so tall there are ladders needed to peer inside in climate-controlled rooms.
+Brine vats (so tall that ladders are needed to peer inside) are kept in climate-controlled rooms.
 An air handling system tunnels through the entire facility, with more digital equipment managing that system alone.
 Through it all, people bustled about – cheesemakers, affineurs, packagers, herdsmen and women, farmers – and Mateo explained to us that the technology was there primarily to preserve the health of his employees.

 Cheesemaking and the dairying that provides the milk are physically taxing, and the technology at Jasper Hill is intended to protect the bodies that make the cheese.
 The cheeses produced with all the stainless steel and copper and electronics are still artisanal: they are invented by human minds, touched by human hands, inspected with human eyes, and tested with human palates daily, even as robots flip them in the massive aging caves.
 The cheeses are still farmstead cheeses made of milk from goats and cows that dot the countryside surrounding the main Jasper Hill campus.
 Many of the people bustling around the caves, the creamery, and the farm fields were women.
 There was Ellie, covered in machine oil: the young, college-educated manager of the cropping center.
 She proudly explained the massive hay-dryer, and shared the hay-making process with generosity and smarts.
 Zoe was our trainer, living in this tiny town in northern Vermont, but worldly, well-spoken, and teaching us with brilliance and respect.
 The certifications after her name make her a VIP in the cheese world.
 Many of her classroom slides repeated technical information about cheesemaking I’d learned years ago.
 Still, her style of explanation and the visuals of it are imprinted in my brain unlike my previous training.
 Our tour guide in the caves, another woman whose name I didn’t write down, was passionate about the details.
 The cheddar cave was the place I most wished to see because cheddar is “my” cheese: the one I make most often and the one I’m determined to perfect with my own twist.
 When we entered that cave, I exclaimed, “Oh my gosh!
 It smells like roasted chicken and potato chips!” and she turned to me with a delighted smile and said, “Doesn’t it, though?”
 The packaging facility of all women cheerfully wrapped and boxed orders making their way to cheese shops and homes across the country.
 Everywhere were people with skills critical to the end result: beautiful, award-winning cheeses.
 In the sea of technology, the most lasting image for me is the one from the make room, where a gigantic picture window the width of the room framed the view of the Vermont countryside: lush green fields divided by hedgerows vibrant with autumn color, and dotted with the cows whose milk filled the vats next to me.
 Those fields reminded me that it’s the grass that makes the milk that makes the cheese.
 And it’s the people at Jasper Hill who use their own brand of magic to turn an everyday foodstuff into something unique and special.